 It is easy for anyone to say, “I want to become a billionaire,” but without the “why” factor, you may find yourself abandoning the goal.
 Five years ago, I set a goal to become a billionaire before the age of 40, and I provided myself with a step-by-step plan to execute it.

-Since I set up this goal in 2015, I started talking about it openly, and as expected many people started questioning and challenging my rationale for setting up such a goal that sounds like impossibility to them.
-They called me a day dreamer and time waster.
-Some said I was just being greedy while others said I can only achieve that if I go “underground”.
+Since I set this goal in 2015, I started talking about it openly, and as expected, many people started questioning and challenging my rationale for setting such a goal that sounds like an impossibility to them.
+They called me a daydreamer and time-waster.
+Some said I was just being greedy, while others said I could only achieve that if I went “underground.”

-I’m not in any way writing this piece to justify my point or convince you be on my side, I just want to share with you the WHY behind my journey to becoming a billionaire and retiring at 40years of age.
+I’m not in any way writing this piece to justify my point or convince you to be on my side.
+I just want to share with you the “why” behind my journey to becoming a billionaire and retiring at 40 years of age.

-Those who know me in real life and those who follow me online can testify that I always emphasize the need for a strong before pursuing any goal in life.
-I stress this because I have learnt through experience your reason for pursuing a goal can be a driving force.
+Those who know me in real life, and those who follow me online, can testify that I always emphasize the need for a strong “why” before pursuing any goal in life.
+I stress this because I have learned through experience that your reason for pursuing a goal can be a driving force.

 Reasons i want to become a billionaire

 So why do I really want to become a billionaire?
 Before I lay down my reasons for pursuing such a goal, I want to tell you that my reasons are personal and they are a reflection of my philosophy.